kim-nguyenkhn/invitely/README.md

 # Install dependencies
 pipenv install

-# Enter python environment
+# Run the Flask app
-python
+flask run

 # When you're done, you can exit
 exit